Benefits of a Mud Kitchen for a School Playground

 What’s more, mud kitchen EYFS equipment is a fantastic tool for harnessing the imagination.
 While children are not making food in a real kitchen, they can pretend they are creating some truly wonderful dishes and treats!
 A mud kitchen is an outdoor play area that is fantastic for imaginative play, which is healthy and encouraged in younger Early Years children.
 They can have fun making mud pies out of natural materials as well as developing creative thinking skills.

-Mud kitchens are wonderful sensory playground facilities which may appeal to a wide variety of children.
+Mud kitchens are wonderful sensory playground facilities that may appeal to a wide variety of children.
 They are inclusive and open, meaning that children with some learning disabilities, or physical disabilities, can still join in the fun.
 Ideally placed near a nice patch of mud, mud kitchens are completely safe for children, though supervision is of course encouraged.

 The Importance of Messy Play